alkampfergit/personal-blog/codewrecks/content/post/old/2009/06/minimize-test-complexity.md

 Now I want only to test that the class calls the algorithm to transform P in P1.
 All other functions of that sut are already verified, I first begun with a skeleton test I used previously to test the sut, this skeleton makes heavy use of Mocks and stubs objects to FULLY simulate the database.

 In the end I have a test that works, but it was too complex, mainly because it is full of stub expectation.
-Moreover it is Fragile, because if Iâ€™ll change the way how this test interact with the DB, Iâ€™ll need also to change expectations.
+Moreover it is Fragile, because if I'll change the way how this test interact with the DB, I'll need also to change expectations.
 So I changed the test in this way.

 {{< highlight xml "linenos=table,linenostart=1" >}}
 [Test]